programmer-1991/quiz-app-PP2/README.md

 # Quiz To Learn

 Quiz-to-learn is a website that aims to show how pure JavaScript works in a real-world setting and to create an effective way to promote learning and educational content.
 The site targets adults of various ages who enjoy playing quizzes and want to enhance their general knowledge and retain information better.
 Quiz-to-learn offers users a fun and effective way to learn, challenge themselves, and engage and compete with others, making it a valuable tool for education, entertainment, and personal development.
-Quiz-to-learn is uppdated with new questions from time to time to make users curious about what new to learn and come back to the site.
+Quiz-to-learn is updated with new questions every now and then to keep users curious about what new to learn and come back to the site.

 ![Responsice Mockup]()